amitu/amitu.github.com/_posts/2013-12-13-on-sc-verdict-on-ipc377.md

-And since a tiny minority of those people who become criminal due to this law enjoy popular support, and in general population likes to get ralied and needs excitement quota, they are trying to end this law.
+And since a tiny minority of those people who become criminal due to this law enjoy popular support, and in general population likes to get rallied and needs excitement quota, they are trying to end this law.

 Why?
 Because in theory they do not like to be called criminals.